harlfoxem/TechnicalTest/README.md

-# TechnicalTest for a data scientist postion at Amadeus
+# Technical Test for a data scientist postion at Amadeus